 The school is supported through the work of the School Council that strengthens the provision of education for our students.
 It sets the educational policy and direction, and oversees the finances and resources to enable the school to carry out its educational purpose.
-Meetings are held the second Wednesday of each month at 5:30pm.
+School Countil meetings are held the second Wednesday of each month at 5:00pm, and Finance at 9am.

 Membership consists of parent/carers, community, and DET personnel.
 Calls for nominations and a subsequent election occurs in term one each year and membership is for up to two years.

 - President: Jess Harriot (Parent Rep)

 - Vice President: Ingrid Jennings (Parent Rep)